ForgeRock/ThreatMetrix-Auth-Nodes/README.md

 - ThreatMetrix Reason Code
 - ThreatMetrix Update Status

-For more information with respect to the parameters in each of the nodes described below, refer to the online Knowledge Base (KB) available via the [ThreatMetrix Portal](https://portal.threatmetrix.com).

 ## ThreatMetrix Profiler Node
-This node will integrate the ThreatMetrix device intelligence and fingerprinting JavaScript tags.js onto a ForgeRock Page Node.
+This node will integrate the ThreatMetrix device intelligence and fingerprinting JavaScript Tags onto a ForgeRock Page Node.
 This is typically placed onto a Login Page, Payment Page, or Account Creation page as part of a risk assessment use case.

 The ThreatMetrix Profiler node has the following configuration parameters:
 * **Org ID** - Org ID is the unique id associated with ThreatMetrix generated for your organization.
 * **Page ID** - The Page ID is an identifier to be used if you place the ThreatMetrix tag on multiple pages.
 * **Profiler URI** - ThreatMetrix Profiler URI.
 This can be the Basic Profiling URL or the Enhanced Profiling vis Hosted SSL URL.
 The default configuration is the Basic Profiling URL.
-* **Use Client Generated Session IDs** - If the ThreatMetrix Javascript is separately integrated into the application from the ForgeRock XUI, then enable this property to be able to pass the ThreatMetrix Session ID from the client side via the <code>HiddenValueCallback</code>.
+* **Use Client Generated Session IDs** - If ThreatMetrix JavaScript Tags have been separately integrated onto an application webpage external to the ForgeRock platform, activate this property toggle.
+When activated, this node will fetch the SessionID from the application via a ForgeRock Read-Only callback, mainly a <code>HiddenValueCallback</code>.

 ## ThreatMetrix Query Node
 This node makes a request LexisNexis ThreatMetrix API Request to either: (i) Session Query API, or (ii) Attribute Query API.
 The main difference is that Session Query API requires the TMX Profiler Node to perform device intelligence, whereas the Attribute Query does not involve device intelligence.
 Attribute query is helpful in situations where a LexisNexis product such as Emailage or InstantID can be invoked for a risk assessment without any device intelligence.